cwaage/cs50_labs/README.md

 #### TODO 3
 **Create a loop block that:**
   - A. Executes at least once
-  - B. Assigns your variable for starting number of pennies from user input
+  - B. Assigns your variable that captures the initial number of pennies from the user input
   - C. Repeats Block (Loops) when the input value is less than 1

 {% next TODO 4 %}

 TODO 4 :
 **Calculate total value after the number of days**

-  - A. Assign that value to a long long variable
+  - A. Create a `long long` variable as this could be a very very large number, depending on the initial value.
+  - B. The Math For this equation is described in the hint below.
+It's OK to look.
-  - B. Note: Use the pow() function from the math.h library in your equation
+  - C. Note: Use the pow() function from the math.h library in your equation
     - [pow() in math.h documentation](https://reference.cs50.net/math/pow)

 {% spoiler Hint %}

 {% endspoiler %}

 {% next TODO 5 %}